MareeswariJ/Portfolio/README.md

 CSS3: Styling the layout and appearance of the site.
 JavaScript (ES6+): Interactivity and logic for dynamic components.
 React.js: For building the frontend user interface.

+Backend
+Node.js: Runtime environment for executing JavaScript on the server.
+Express.js: Web framework for handling backend routing and API requests.
+MongoDB: Database for storing project information, user data, and more.

 Bootstrap: For responsive design and layout structure